joeyarbogast/470_SP/README.md

 ## Usage:  ##

-Compile with Makefiles located in src/par and src/serial
+Compile with make.sh script file.
+This handles changing directories into serial and par directories and running their corresponding make files.

 There is a tester script located in the src directory for testing scaling